Unmissable bank holiday events in London

 Be transported out of this world

-Grab a deckchair during a film at one of London's outdoor cinemas, and immerse yourself in plethora of movie genres.
+Grab a deckchair or drive up to one of London's outdoor cinemas, and immerse yourself in plethora of movie genres.

 Party to electronic hits